How to Fix System Thread Exception Not Handled Error Windows 10/11?

 Solution 2.
 Reinstall the Graphics Card Drivers

 The system thread exception not handled error is often triggered due to outdated drivers, especially graphics drivers.
-If you have not updated your graphics card drivers in a long, uninstall them from your computer and install the latest version.
+If you have not updated your graphics card drivers in a long time, uninstall them from your computer and install the latest version.

 Follow these steps to reinstall graphics drivers: